GavinHuttley/DiverseSeqPaper/paper/paper.md

 # Performance

+## Selection of representative sequences
-## Recovery of representatives from synthetic knowns
+### Recovery of representatives from synthetic knowns

 We evaluate the ability of `dvs max` to recover known divergent lineages using simulated data.
 The design was intended to assess whether rare sequences can be recovered.
 We defined 4 distinct sequence compositions and two distinct "pool" compositions: *balanced*, in which each sequence family was present at equal frequency, or *imbalanced*, where one sequence occurred at 1%, another 49% and the remainder at 25% each.
 In each scenario, we simulated a total of 50 sequences.
 If `dvs max`  identifies a set of precisely 4 sequences with one pool representative this is counted as a success.
 As shown in \autoref{fig:synthetic-knowns}, the primary determinant of the success was the length of the simulated sequences.

-## The selected sequences are phylogenetically diverse
+### The selected sequences are phylogenetically diverse

 For homologous DNA sequences, increasing the amount of elapsed time since they shared a common ancestor increases their genetic distance due to time-dependent accumulation of  sequence changes.
 We expect that the JSD between two sequences will also increase proportional to the amount of time since they last shared a common ancestor.
 We therefore pose the null hypothesis that if JSD is not informative, then the minimum pairwise genetic distance amongst $N$ sequences chosen by `diverse_seq` will be approximately equal to the minimum pairwise genetic distance between a random selection of $N$ sequences.
 Under the alternate hypothesis that JSD is informative, the minimum genetic distance between sequences chosen by `diverse_seq` will be larger than between randomly selected sequences.
 We test this hypothesis using a resampling statistic [@sokal.1995, 808], estimating the probability of the algorithmic choice being consistent with the null hypothesis.
 This probability is calculated as the proportion of 1000 randomly selected sets of sequences whose minimum genetic distance was greater or equal to that obtained from the sequences chosen by `dvs max`.
 We further summarised the performance of the `dvs` commands as the percentage of loci which gave a $p$-value less than 0.05.
 A bigger percentage is better.